 The Stakeholder Program is a way for you to directly support the Western Folklife Center programs and projects that are the most meaningful to you.
-It is different from our membership program.
+Please note, this is different from our membership program.

 More than your financial interest, your involvement also expresses your personal interest in our mission to ensure that western culture and traditions continue and thrive.